JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 >
 > Notwithstanding that God is an eternal power, a majestic presence, a transcendent ideal, and a glorious spirit, though he is all these and infinitely more, nonetheless, he is truly and everlastingly a perfect Creator personality, a person who can "know and be known," who can "love and be loved," and one who can befriend us; while you can be known, as other humans have been known, as the friend of God.
 He is a real spirit and a spiritual reality.
 [UB 1:5.7](/en/The_Urantia_Book/1#p5_7)

-> God is spirit--spirit personality; man is also a spirit--potential spirit personality.
+> God is spirit—spirit personality; man is also a spirit—potential spirit personality.
 Jesus of Nazareth attained the full realization of this potential of spirit personality in human experience; therefore his life of achieving the Father's will becomes man's most real and ideal revelation of the personality of God.
 Even though the personality of the Universal Father can be grasped only in actual religious experience, in Jesus' earth life we are inspired by the perfect demonstration of such a realization and revelation of the personality of God in a truly human experience.
 [UB 1:6.8](/en/The_Urantia_Book/1#p6_8)

 **_God Is Just_**